alcantarar/ASB_Tutorial/breakout_2.md

 ```

 This is a viable solution for the current situation, but undoing recent Pull Requests in GitHub allows each
-team member to undo their changes instead of one person making an executive decision to revert the entire repository back
+group member to undo their changes instead of one person making an executive decision to revert the entire repository back
 to a particular snapshot.